Transformation twinning to create isospectral cavities

-A closely related field is that of inverse problems, that we also draw upon, and in particular electric impedance tomography (EIT) \cite{kohn1984determining,lee1989determining} that aims to uniquely determine the conductivity $\sigma$, within a bounded region $\Omega$, by applying a known static voltage $u$ to the surface $\partial\Omega$ and recording the resulting current, $\sigma\nabla u \cdot {\bf n}$, at the boundary (a Dirichlet-to-Neumann map) with ${\bf n}$ as the normal to the surface.
-This is powerful, if it can be achieved, as then we are certain to recover the conductivity throughout the inside of the cavity, simply using the boundary measurements.
-The question of whether or not the Dirichlet-to-Neumann mapping can be used to determine the form of the conductivity is known as the Calderon problem \cite{calderon2006inverse} and this is closely related to Kac's drum question.
-The Dirichlet-to-Neumann map does indeed determine $\sigma$ \cite{kohn2008cloaking}, but only under certain limited conditions: namely, that $\sigma$ must be scalar-valued, positive and finite.
-However, if some of these conditions are not met (for instance $\sigma$ is matrix valued) EIT fails \cite{sylvester1987global}.
-This has been exploited to create non-unique conductivities that share the same boundary measurements \cite{greenleaf2003anisotropic}.
-For the twinned cavities that we design using transformation optics we generate matrix-valued, yet non-singular, conductivities (although our language differs depending upon the physical setting) and hence EIT fails.
-This then means that the interior field within the cavity cannot be uniquely determined from the boundary measurements.
-In an isospectral problem this would translate into different eigenfields for the cavities and yet the two cavities would share the same spectrum.
+Further, we draw upon the closely related field of inverse problems, \cite{kohn1984determining,lee1989determining}, that aims to uniquely determine some physical parameters, such as an electric conductivity $\sigma$ within a bounded region $\Omega$, by applying a known static voltage $u$ to the surface $\partial\Omega$ and recording the resulting current, $\sigma\nabla u \cdot {\bf n}$, at the boundary with ${\bf n}$ as the normal to the surface.
+Such boundary measurements indeed determine $\sigma$ \cite{kohn2008cloaking}, but only under certain limited conditions: namely, that $\sigma$ must be scalar-valued, positive and finite.
+For the twinned cavities that we design using transformation optics we generate matrix-valued, yet non-singular, conductivities (although our language differs depending upon the physical setting.)
+This means that the interior field within the cavity cannot be uniquely determined from the boundary measurements.
+In an isospectral problem this would translate into different eigenfields for the cavities and yet both cavities would share the same spectrum.